conquestofcode/conquest-of-code-runner/specs.md

 # Formal Specification

 **Welcome to Conquest of Code: Season 1.**
 This is an overview of this season.
-We recommend that you read through this whole document before writing bots.<br>
+We recommend that you read through this whole document before writing bots.
+Please join our discord server for more info, to ask questions abot the game, and to communicate with your fellow competitors: https://discord.gg/bqWrhP9C96. <br>
 _This document and the game it describes may be tweaked as the season progresses.
 We will try to keep changes to a minimum, but we may have to make balancing changes._

 # Objective